nicktehrany/dotfiles/README.md

 Lastly, to have the status bar of tmux work correctly run inside tmux `prefix` + `I` to install required plugins via tpm, followed by reloading tmux with `prefix` + `R`.

+Next we have to install a font to be able to use nerd font icons in vim.
+I use the [Hack Regular Nerd Font Mono](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Hack/Regular/complete/Hack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf) for this.
+Just have to download and install it, devicons should then directly work since the font is already set in the konsole config (if using a different font just change the font in the konsole config).

 ## Commands

 In order to update submodules if their remote repository changes.